 Comparing Fixed-Rate vs. Adjustable-Rate Mortgages

 What often gets overlooked, though, is the mortgage type.
-That’s why we decided to dedicate an entire article to fixed-rate vs. adjustable-rate mortgages.
-There are similarities and differences with both — and the one you choose can significantly impact your financial future.
+That's why we decided to dedicate an entire article to fixed-rate vs. adjustable-rate mortgages.
+There are similarities and differences between both — and the one you choose can significantly impact your financial future.

 What is an adjustable-rate mortgage?

 An adjustable-rate mortgage, or ARM, caters to borrowers interested in making the smallest payment possible during their first few years in a home.
 As the name suggests, an ARM's rate changes over time.
 Homeowners who opt for this home loan will see their payments increase or decrease depending on market interest rates.

 Let's consider an example.
 Say you researched types of ARM loans and chose to go with a 5/1 ARM.
 The introductory fixed rate lasts for five years, while the remaining 25 years will fluctuate based on indexes and margins.

 The good news is that these loans come with caps limiting how much and how often your rate and payment can change.
 We encourage you to learn more about the basics of ARMs by talking to an experienced mortgage consultant.